 Public Sector Equality and Human Rights Duty

-The identified groups for the Duty are:
+The groups identified for the Duty are those:

 Our ambition in implementing the Duty is framed by the following values: